1.

 Patients with selective IgA deficiency can develop urticaria, wheezing, shock and cardiac arrest after receiving transfusion(s).
 If this were to happen, one must stop the transfusion immediately.
 Patients may need to receive Epinephrine.
 One critical point is that patients with IgA deficiency who are transfused with plasma products that contain IgA, will have an _immediate_ reaction to the blood product.

-Patients with severe IgA deficiency can experience infusion reactions to blood products containing small amounts of IgA, typically in located in the plasma in the following products: Whole blood, Red blood cells, Granulocytes, Platelets, FFP, Cryoprecipitate and IVIG.
+Patients with severe IgA deficiency can experience infusion reactions to blood products containing small amounts of IgA, typically that located in the plasma in the following products: Whole blood, Red blood cells, Granulocytes, Platelets, FFP, Cryoprecipitate and IVIG.

 By washing the donor red cell units with saline, centrifuge or removal of the supernatant, the IgA antibodies will be removed.
 However, this will shorten the shelf-life of red blood cells to less than 24 hours.